Create cute and colorful Christmas sweater treat boxes! Perfect for holding gift cards and small treats. Free printables to help get you started!

 Hello!
 I am very excited to share today’s Handmade Holiday project with you – Christmas Sweater Treat Boxes!
 These little boxes are so cute and are the perfect size for small treats and gift cards.
 They also make adorable party favors for your next holiday get-together.
 They are incredibly quick to put together with the free printables I designed.

-To create these cute little boxes, I started with a blank grid in Photoshop.
-I filled the squares in with different colors to make the different designs.
-I made three different designs total.
+I had a lot of fun creating these boxes.
+I started with a blank grid in Photoshop and filled the squares in with different colors to make holiday designs.
+There are three designs total, all a little different.
+They look great all-together as a trio or on their own.
 It took me a while to figure out how to create the collar of the shirt and how it could be used to keep the treat box closed.
 I am really happy with how it all turned out.

 Supplies Needed for Christmas Sweater Treat Boxes:

 - Free printables – link at the end of this post

 - Scoring Board and stylus– optional, but it makes things much easier!

 - Adhesive: glue, glue stick, tape roller, 1/4″ Scor-Tape

 STEP 1: Download, print and cut out each sweater treat box.
 There are three different designs available to download for free.
 Each box has two pieces, a front and a back.

 STEP 2: Score along the dotted fold lines and then crease each line.